This is a review of the best wigs for swimming in 2023.

-Synthetic hair wigs won’t dry out like human hair wigs when you swim and they are more affordable.
+Synthetic hair wigs won’t dry out like human hair wigs when you swim, and they are more affordable.
 They also retain their style and will look the same when it’s air-dried.
 This makes synthetic hair wigs a better option than Remy hair or non-Remy hair wigs.

 You can use human hair or synthetic hair, as it is only a matter of preference.
-However, synthetic hair will be the best option for swimming, in my opinion.
-If you decide to swim with a human hair wig, consider additional options like a swim cap for additional protection to your wig.
+If you decide to swim with a non-virgin human hair wig, consider additional options like a swim cap for additional protection to your wig.

 Most wigs will come attached with combs, clips, and adjustable straps to secure the wig.
 However, if you prefer to wear your wig for an extended period of time, then adhesives will be your best bet.